A Quest for Knowledge: Different Universe of Questions

-Here, we show a mapping from a model with an $n-$dimensional independent Brownian motion as the truth-generating process to our baseline model with a one-dimensional Brownian motion as truth-generating process.

-Assume that there is a standard $n$-dimensional Brownian motion $W_z=(W_z^1,...,W_z^n)$ whose components $W_z^i$ are independent one-dimensional standard Brownian motions.\footnote{Thus, each process starts at an initial point $(0,0)$, has a drift of zero, a variance of one and independent, normal increments.} Suppose $\mathcal F_{j(i)}^i$ is the finite set of $j(i)$ known realizations of the Brownian path in dimension $i$ and $\mathcal F_k = \cup_{i=1}^n \mathcal F_{j(i)}^i$ is knowledge.
+Here, we show a mapping from a model with an $n-$dimensional question space.
+Suppose that the set of research questions consists of $n$ real lines, $\mathcal{I}=\{I_1, \dots, I_n\}$.
+In addition, the answers on each of these real lines are determined by a realized path of a one-dimensional standard Brownian motion, such that the truth-generating process is an $n$-dimensional independent Brownian motion $W_z=(W_z^1,...,W_z^n)$.\footnote{Each process starts at an initial point $(0,0)$, has a drift of zero, a variance of one, and independent, normal increments.} Suppose $\mathcal F_{j(i)}^i$ is the finite set of $j(i)$ known realizations of the Brownian path in dimension $i$ and $\mathcal F_k = \cup_{i=1}^n \mathcal F_{j(i)}^i$ is knowledge.
 As described in \cref{sec:model}, each $\mathcal F_{j(i)}^i$ determines a partition of the domain of $W_z^i$ denoted by $\mathcal X_{j(i)}^i$ with $j(i)+1$ elements.
-As in the baseline case, the knowledge in dimension $i$ decomposes the dimension-$i$ process into $j(i)-1$ independent Brownian bridges each associated with a length $X^i_l$, $l=\{1,...j(i)\}$ and two independent Brownian motions.
-Therefore, the union $\mathcal F_k$ determines $k=\sum_{i=1}^n j(i)-1$ independent Brownian bridges of length $X^i_l$ each and $2n$ Brownian motions.
+As in the baseline case, the knowledge in dimension $i$ decomposes the dimension-$i$ process into $j(i)-1$ independent Brownian bridges each associated with a length $X^i_l$, $l=\{1,...,j(i)-1\}$ and two independent Brownian motions.
+Therefore, the union $\mathcal F_k$ determines $k=\left(\sum_{i=1}^n j(i)\right)-n$ independent Brownian bridges of length $X^i_l$ each and $2n$ Brownian motions.
 By the martingale property of the Brownian motion and the fact that realizations are not directly payoff relevant, the setting is isomorphic to one in which we have $k$ independent \emph{standard} Brownian bridges of length $X_l^i$ each and $2n$ \emph{standard} Brownian motions.
-Thus, the set $\widehat{\mathcal X}_k=\{X_{l(i)}^i\} \cup \infty$ is a sufficient statistic to calculate any of the results in the text.
-However, the set $\widehat{\mathcal X}_k=\{X_{l(i)}^i\} \cup \infty$ can also be generated with an appropriate realized path of a one-dimensional Brownian motion with a corresponding $\mathcal F_k$.
+Thus, the set $\widehat{\mathcal X}_k=\{X_{l(i)}^i\} \cup \{\infty\}$ is a sufficient statistic to calculate any of the results in the text.
+However, the set $\widehat{\mathcal X}_k=\{X_{l(i)}^i\} \cup \{\infty\}$ can also be generated with an appropriate realized path of a one-dimensional Brownian motion with a corresponding $\mathcal F_k$.